splunk/public-o11y-docs/gdi/monitors-hosts/vsphere.rst

       - No
       - ``string``
       - vSphere username.

    -

       - ``password``
       - No
       - ``string``
       - vSphere password.
    -

+      - ``filter``
+      - No
+      - ``string``
+      - * Limits the inventory traversed by the monitor.
+Leave blank or omit to traverse and get metrics for the entire vSphere inventory.
+Otherwise, this expression is evaluated per cluster.
+If ``true``, metrics are collected for the objects in the cluster, otherwise it's skipped.
+        * The expression can use the variables ``Datacenter`` and ``Cluster``.
+For example, to collect metrics for a specific datacenter and cluster, use ``filter: "Datacenter == 'MyDatacenter' && Cluster == 'MyCluster'"``.
+        * See :new-page:`expr <https://github.com/antonmedv/expr> in GitHub for advanced syntax.
+   -

       - ``insecureSkipVerify``